Skip to main content

 Supporting Tissue Repair and Metabolic Function

 Peptides like Pentadeca Arginate (PDA), aimed at tissue repair and inflammation reduction, require a robust nutritional foundation for optimal efficacy.
-Anti-inflammatory dietary patterns, rich in omega-3 fatty acids (from fatty fish, flaxseeds), antioxidants (from berries, dark leafy greens), and phytonutrients, can significantly enhance the body’s healing capacity.
+Anti-inflammatory dietary patterns, rich in omega-3 (from fatty fish, flaxseeds), antioxidants (from berries, dark leafy greens), and phytonutrients, can significantly enhance the body’s healing capacity.
 Avoiding highly processed foods, excessive sugars, and unhealthy trans fats helps reduce systemic inflammation, allowing the peptides to exert their restorative effects more efficiently.

 For peptides influencing metabolic function, such as Tesamorelin for visceral fat reduction, dietary adherence to a calorie-controlled, nutrient-dense plan is critical.
 The peptide acts as a catalyst, but sustained fat loss and metabolic improvement depend on consistent dietary discipline that supports a negative energy balance and improved insulin sensitivity.